 - Positive History — This grant was submitted by art teacher Maggie Feyerabend, music teacher Kathleen Tompkins and Superintendent Casey Barduhn for fifth grade students.
 This trio will work with the students to combine art, music and history to create puppets that connect the Positivity Project initiative.
 The students will select people of strong character from American history to model their puppets after, and then write and perform a puppet show for the students at Walberta Park School.

 - P.S.
-I Love You Day — This grant was submitted by Special Education teacher Amy Tooley and 6th Grade teacher Karla Prince.
-The 6th grade students will create a celebration for the school in consultation with Brooke DiPalma, the founder of the P.S.
+I Love You Day —This grant was submitted by Special Education teacher Amy Tooley and 6th Grade teacher Karla Prince.
+The 6th grade students created celebration for the school in consultation with Brooke DiPalma, the founder of the P.S.
 I Love You nonprofit organization.
-Students will present an assembly and a day of special activities for their peers promoting kindness and anti-bullying.
+This special day started with an assembly and a day of special activities for their peers promoting kindness and anti-bullying.

-- Insights and Inspirations — This grant was submitted by librarian Penny Feeney, English teacher Desiree Wight and Principal Mark Bednarski.
-The middle school will host Alan Gratz, author of the New York Times best-selling book, “Refugee.”
-This grant will create building-wide activities that include reading and writing seminars, similar to last year’s author event.
+- Insights and Inspirations —This grant was submitted by librarian Penny Feeney, English teacher Desiree Wight and Principal Mark Bednarski.
+The middle school hosted Alan Gratz, author of the New York Times best-selling book, “Refugee.”
+Students at the middle school participated in a variety of activities that include reading and writing seminars.

 - Westhill Master Artist Series — This grant was submitted by music teacher Liz Buell for 6th through 8th grade band students .
 There will be five professional musicians coming into the middle school to meet with different sections of the band.
 These classes would take place after school.

-- Let Your Curiosity Soar — This grant was submitted by technology teacher Scott Crowell, librarian Penny Feeney and 8th grade student Ryan Heffernan.
-In conjunction with the Maker Club, which meets after school at the middle school library, the technology class will purchase a drone to use in the 7th and 8th grade classrooms and with the Maker Club.
-This group also works with the Onondaga Free Library and has a community presentation in the spring.
+- Let Your Curiosity Soar —This grant was submitted by technology teacher Scott Crowell, librarian Penny Feeney and 8th grade student Ryan Heffernan.
+In conjunction with the Maker Club, which meets after school at the middle school library, the technology class purchased a drone to use in the 7th and 8th grade classrooms and with the Maker Club.

 - Advanced Digital Learning with Learning Glass — This grant was submitted by science teacher Tracy Derrenbacher for her science students.
 Mrs. Derrenbacher will be using a Learning Glass Lightboard to enhance her flipped classroom method of teaching.
 She will use it to record lectures and the students will also create a presentation with the technology at some point in the year.